greencloudcomputing/docs/docs/guide/dashboardcreatedFunctions.md

 </cliWindow>

-Please note that once you have started working on your function, GreenCloud does not handle source control.
-We prefer to let those people who are focussed on your source control needs to, like GitHub, GitLab etc to handle your source control needs.
+Please note that once you have started working on your Function, GreenCloud does not handle source control.
+We prefer to let those people who are focussed on your source control needs, like GitHub, GitLab etc, handle them.